 Associated with Michelin stars and Russian billionaires, Ollie Dabbous’ restaurant team were quick off the mark launching the Hide at Home delivery service.
 Deliveries can be made within a seven mile radius of the Mayfair restaurant, and Hide now has a tried and tested offering for all your fine dining needs.
 Think barbecued octopus, roast Iberico pork or grilled Herdwick lamb fillets with crushed green herbs and violet mustard.

-They have created two and three course set menus, mostly sharing dishes with sides.
+Having initially created two and three course set menus, mostly sharing dishes with sides, the Hide At Home range now extends to breakfast, brunch, children’s options and grazing plates.
 And, to elevate the meal one step further, Hide’s head sommelier is available to make wine recommendations for guests to enjoy with their meal.

 London Shell Co, Paddington